quasarframework/quasar-ui-qcalendar/README.md

 ## Important Release Notes

+**v3.2.0**: New property for interval-based calendars: `time-clicks-clamped`.
+What this does, is instead of returning a timestamp with the exact time of the click position, it returns the timestamp of the interval.
+If normally, your timestamp would have a time of **13:20**, this property makes it return **13:00**.
+This is also based on your settings of `interval-minutes`.
+If your `interval-minutes` is set to **15**, then the same click above would return a timestamp with time set to **13:15**.

+**Day** and **Week** calendars now have the ability to toggle selected intervals or a range of selected intervals (even across multiple days) with properties `selected-dates` and `selected-start-end-dates`.
+These properties not only need the date (like the month view uses), but also the time (use the Timestamp exported method `getDateTime`).
+See the examples to learn how to do this.

+**Timestamp** has a new exported method: `getDateTimeIdentifier` which is a convenience method that combines `getDayIdentifier` and `getTimeIdentifier`.

+You can find out more information [here](https://github.com/quasarframework/quasar-ui-qcalendar/releases/tag/v3.2.0).

 **v3.0.0**: As QCalendar strives to be the most exstensible calendar available, to be consistent with this ideology, we had to make a LOT of changes.

 Among other updates, several things have become "native" for QCalendar: